-Telford is then asked to write an article on Bridges for The Edinburgh Encyclopedia and when he writes this he critiques the Iron Bridge and others including his own, and in this critique he uses the ideals of structural art, although again, he's not using this terminology.
+Telford is then asked to write an article on Bridges for The Edinburgh Encyclopedia and when he writes this he critiques the Iron Bridge and others including his own, and in this critique he uses the ideals of structural art, al-though again, he's not using this terminology.

 In this course we're going to critique bridges using the measures of structural art.
-We're going to look at looking at the materials, meaning efficiency.
+We're going to look at it from the scientific perspective, looking at the materials, meaning efficiency.
 From the social perspective, minimum cost, meaning economy, and from the symbolic perspective where we have maximum personal expression where we measure the elegance.